Rank 2 local systems and abelian varieties: A question of Grothendieck

-\begin{proof} As $X$ is geometrically connected, the natural base-change functor is fully faithful (see \cite[page 74]{grothendieck1966theoreme}).
-Then this immediately follows from Proposition \ref{Lemma:descend_AV_via_BT}. \end{proof} Finally, we prove a $p$-adic analog of \cite[Corollaire 4.2]{grothendieck1966theoreme}, answering the question in \cite[4.9]{grothendieck1966theoreme}. \begin{cor} Let $X$ be a locally noetherian normal scheme and $U\subset X$ be an open dense subset whose complement has characteristic $p$.
+\begin{cor} Let $X$ be a locally noetherian normal scheme and $U\subset X$ be an open dense subset whose complement has characteristic $p$.
 Let $A_{U}\rightarrow U$ be an abelian scheme.
-Then $A_{U}$ extends to an abelian scheme over $S$ if and only if $A_{U}[p^{\infty}]$ extends to $X$. \end{cor}
+Then $A_{U}$ extends to an abelian scheme over $X$ if and only if $A_{U}[p^{\infty}]$ extends to a $p$-divisible group over $X$. \end{cor}